 Summary 52 weeks

-Three 4-week required/core rotations 12 weeks
+Four 4-week required/core rotations 16 weeks

-- VETM 830 Non-Speciated General Practice

-- VETM 831 Non-Speciated Specialty Referral Practice

-- VETM 832 Shelter/Primary Care Practice
+VETM 830 Non-Speciated General Practice VETM 831 Non-Speciated Specialty Referral Practice VETM 832 Shelter/Primary Care Practice VETM 834 Necropsy/Large Animal Ambulatory

 One 4-week required NAVLE course 4 weeks

 VETM 833 NAVLE Review

-Eight 4-week elective rotations (Non-speciated-student choices) 32 weeks
+Seven 4-week elective rotations (Non-speciated student choices) 28 weeks

 VETM 840 Elective Rotation

-One 4-week vacation/non-credit self-directed study rotation 4 weeks
+One 4-week vacation/non-credit rotation 4 weeks

-Arizona CVM students in the clinical year are not governed by the Arizona calendar.
-Students in the Arizona CVM clinical year are required to be at the clinical affiliate site on the first day of the rotation when orientation is provided.
+U of A CVM students in the clinical year are not governed by the U of A calendar.
+Students in the U of A CVM clinical year are required to be at the clinical affiliate site on the first day of the rotation when orientation is provided.
 Please refer to the absence policy regarding policies and procedures for absences in the clinical year.

-Schedule change requests are at the discretion of the Associate Dean of Clinical Relations and must be submitted for approval.
-The link to the Schedule Change Request form is accessible on the Clinical Year Portal and VetMed Hub on the course website under Clinical Year Resources.
+Schedule change requests are at the discretion of the clinical year team and must be submitted for approval.
+The link to the Schedule Change Request form is accessible on the Chobiit Student Portal and VetMed Hub on the course website under Clinical Year Resources.
+As a reminder, students can only rotate at a site once during their clinical year unless that location offers multiple specialty service lines.
+Each rotation must be in a different service line.